muzikr/Shapleypy/README.md

 ## License

-`shapleypy` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`Shapleypy` is distributed under the terms of the [GPL-3.0](https://spdx.org/licenses/GPL-3.0-or-later.html) license.